It's the End of an Era as Filming Wraps on 'Outlander'

 Your mileage will likely vary when it comes to the show's frequent and often quite brutal depiction of sexual violence and sexual menace.
 Throughout the series' run, almost every central character has been sexually assaulted in some form or other, and it's more than a bit uncomfortable to watch at times.
 (And unnecessary to the larger story the show is telling if you ask me.)

 But, to its credit, Outlander also pioneered the idea that TV could be explicitly sexy without feeling exploitative.
-This drama treats sex maturely and by that, I don't mean boring, since some of these interludes are almost shockingly steamy and as a more significant part of the show's central relationship.
+This drama treats sex maturely and by that, I don't mean boring, since some of these interludes are almost shockingly steamy and as a significant and necessary part of the show's central relationship.
 The sex scenes aren't a means to an end or a reason for the show's attractive stars to disrobe, but a genuine extension of Jamie and Claire's bond, another means by which the two communicate.

 Part of what's so romantic about their relationship is how much these two not only talk but genuinely listen to one another.
 This may be a necessity when you come from two different periods, but it is nevertheless something many other shows would do well to emulate.
 (Considering other people's perspectives is hot, is what I'm saying.)